Cape Cod Architecture in Phoenix, Arizona

-The Dugan residence.
-A historic, authentic home of the true Cape Cod period in Cape Cod, Mass.
+- The Dugan residence.
+A historic, famous authentic home of the true Cape Cod period in Cape Cod, Mass.

 If a historic Cape Cod is well preserved and properly restored, a new owner can easily adapt the space to modern life, Karam says.

-That said, a historic Cape that hasn’t had a major remodel will probably have some of the typical old house headaches: unlevel floors, smaller rooms, lower ceilings and an outdated kitchen.
-In Capes from the 17th and 18th centuries, wooden floors sometimes covered an uninsulated crawl space that was once a root cellar, Karam says.
+That said, a historic Cape that hasn’t had a major remodel will probably have some of the typical old house headaches.
+Unlevel floors, smaller rooms, lower ceilings and an outdated kitchen are still common, In Capes from the 17th and 18th centuries, wooden floors sometimes covered an uninsulated crawl space that was once a root cellar, Karam says.